 Place the butter and chocolate in a microwave safe bowl and microwave it just until melted, stopping and stirring the mixture as you go.

-With a handheld mixer beat the eggs with the sugar and a pinch of fine sea salt until the batter is pale yellow and doubled in volume.
+With a handheld mixer beat the eggs with the sugar and a pinch of fine sea salt or kosher salt until the batter is pale yellow and doubled in volume.
 Fold in the vanilla and melted chocolate.
 Gently fold in the baking mix and the almond meal.

 Pour the batter into the pan and bake for 8 minutes.
-Quickly sprinkle some coarse sea salt over the top and bake for an additional 10-15 minutes or until the blade of a knife comes out dry.
+Quickly sprinkle some coarse sea salt over the top of the cake and bake for an additional 10-15 minutes or until the blade of a knife comes out dry.
 All ovens are different, so try not to over-bake.

 Remove from the oven and let cool for 5 minutes.Remove from the pan.

-Dust with powdered sugar and serve with whipped cream and mixed berry sauce.
+Dust with powdered sugar and/or serve with whipped cream and mixed berry sauce.

 Mixed Berry Sauce Recipe: